marslanm1/DegenToken-Avalanche/README.md

 # Degen Token (ERC-20): Unlocking the Future of Gaming 🎮

 ## Overview
 **Degen Token (DGN)** is an ERC-20 token deployed on the Avalanche Fuji Testnet, developed for Degen Gaming.
-The token serves as a reward system to enhance player engagement and loyalty by allowing players to earn tokens, redeem rewards, and trade items in the in-game store.
+The token is a reward system to enhance player engagement and loyalty by allowing players to earn tokens, redeem rewards, and trade items in the in-game store.
 This project demonstrates a practical implementation of an ERC-20 token that can integrate seamlessly into the gaming ecosystem.

 ## Features
 - **Minting New Tokens**: Only the contract owner can mint new tokens and distribute them to players as rewards.